Dr3wsky/Odin-Project-Fullstack-JS/computer-science/linked-lists/README.md

 # Linked List
-Singly Linked List implemented with JavaScript
+Singly Linked List implemented with JavaScript.
+As described in The Odin Project's JavaScript Fullstack Develloper Curriculum [COmputer Science](https://www.theodinproject.com/lessons/javascript-linked-lists) module.

 ## Features
 - `append(value)` adds a new node containing value to the end of the list or to start if list is empty